apache/apex-malhar/README.md

 Contributing
 ------------

 This project welcomes new contributors.
-If you would like to help make Malhar better by adding new features, enhancing existing features, or fixing bugs, here is how to do it.
+If you would like to help make Malhar better by adding new features, enhancing existing features, or fixing bugs, check out the [contributing guidelines](http://apex.incubator.apache.org/contributing.html).

-You acknowledge that your submissions on this repository are made pursuant the terms of the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html) and constitute "Contributions," as defined therein, and you represent and warrant that you have the right and authority to do so.
+You acknowledge that your submissions to this repository are made pursuant the terms of the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html) and constitute "Contributions," as defined therein, and you represent and warrant that you have the right and authority to do so.

-  * Fork Malhar into your own GitHub repository
-  * Create a topic branch with an appropriate name
-  * Write code, comments, tests in your repository
-  * Create a GitHub pull request from your repository, providing as many details about your changes as possible
-  * After we review and accept your request we’ll commit your code to the repository

-The submitted code must follow certain prescribed conventions and it is also recommended that it follow the prescribed style.
-The conventions and style are described in the [Coding Conventions and Style](docs/CodingConventionsAndStyle.md) document.

-When adding **new files**, please include the Apache v2.0 license header.
-From the top level directory:

-Run `mvn license:check -Dlicense.skip=false` to check correct header formatting.
-Run `mvn license:format -Dlicense.skip=false` to automatically add the header when missing.

-Thanks for contributing!

 Documentation
 -------------